 The academic foundation of the institute will focus on gender issues, social change, and leadership in the form of a morning class.
 Students will choose from one of the following morning courses:

-This course serves as an introduction to the field of women's studies.
-The class begins with an interrogation of the term feminism, and broadens into a three-part inquiry: an exploration of women's history, an introduction to some important concepts of women's studies, and an appraisal of some contemporary issues in women's studies including studies of women in business and law, politics, journalism, the arts, education, and healthcare.
-The instructor will bring the class's unique perspective to bear on the program's broader themes, through dialogue with the sister class on the film watched as a joint project.
+This course serves as an introduction to the field of Women’s Studies.
+The class begins with an interrogation of the term feminism, and broadens into a three-part inquiry: an exploration of women’s history, an introduction to some important concepts of Women’s Studies, and an appraisal of some contemporary issues including studies of women in business and law, politics, journalism, the arts, education and healthcare.
+We will bring our class’s unique perspective to bear on the Young Women’s Leadership Institute’s broader themes, through dialogue with our sister class and the joint viewing of a film.